 He said that all of them except Oppo have given positive feedback and signalled to open soon.

 NTC 4G VoLTE on Made in India devices:

-Especially in India, only 4G service can be used on 850 MHz mobile phones, so there was a problem in using 4G in many mobiles.
+Especially in India, only 4G service can be used on 850 MHz mobile phones, so there was a problem in using 4G on many mobiles.
 The official said that the NTC has been repeatedly trying to open VOLTE services with this problem.

 According to him, all these companies have been requested to open VOLTE in their mobiles by 2018.
-He said that by doing so, VoLTE can be opened by updating the Android operating system and the company’s customers can avail the service from the current mobile.
+He said that by doing so, VoLTE can be opened by updating the Android operating system and the company’s customers can avail of the service from the current mobile.